liqueurdetoile/blob-compare/readme.md

 Any bugs and issues can be filed on the [github repository](https://github.com/liqueurdetoile/blob-compare/issues).

 **You are free and very welcome to fork the project and submit any PR to fix or improve `blob-compare`.**

+## Changelog ##
+  - **1.1.0** : Add magic numbers in default comparison methods as type value can be falsy. `blobCompare.isEqual` now returns immediately when a falsy value is encountered or at first successful comparison if partial option is set to `true`
+  - **1.0.1** : Fix package content